-When you take on a new client, how much time do you spend:
+When you begin a new job or begin working with a new client, how much time do you spend:

 - Creating buyer personas for their target market?

 - Painstakingly crafting messaging?